LordHalyana/cuddly-spoon/README.md

 Runs every 60sec until you stop it.

+Edit whitelist and blacklist .json files to add files to blacklist and whitelist

 ######    To DO   #####

-*make whitelist and blacklist into json files

-*read from said json files

 *make GUI for easy way of adding and removing process to blacklist or whitelist.